razorfish/technologyblog/content/post/aem-on-aws-whitepaper.md

 - "08"
 ---

 For a number of years now, I have been working on solutions that involve Adobe Experience Manager (AEM) and Amazon Web Services (AWS) to deliver digital experiences to consumers.
-Partly through custom implementations for our clients, and sometimes through [Fluent](/2014/10/14/the-razorfish-digital-platform-maturity-model), our turnkey digital marketing platform that combines AEM, AWS and Razorfish Managed Services and DevOps.
+Partly through custom implementations for our clients, and sometimes through [Fluent](/2014/10/14/the-publicissapient-digital-platform-maturity-model), our turnkey digital marketing platform that combines AEM, AWS and Publicis Sapient Managed Services and DevOps.

 In the past year, I had to pleasure of working with AWS on creating a [whitepaper](https://d0.awsstatic.com/whitepapers/Adobe%20AEM%20on%20AWS.pdf) that outlines some of our ideas and best practices around deploying on the AWS infrastructure.